ssamyrepo/aws-eks-projects/RESTAPIusingMongoDB.md

-Here’s a **step-by-step guide** to implement the REST API project  on an **Amazon EC2 instance**.
+**step-by-step guide** to implement the REST API project  on an **Amazon EC2 instance**.
 This guide includes all the actual steps to set up the environment, deploy the application, and test the CRUD operations.

 ---